EEEManchester/MallARD_Pixhwak/README.md

 Click Q icon, and click Vehicle Setup, click parameters, using search bar: SERVO1_FUNCTION, set it to 0 (Disabled).
 Do the same to SERVO2_FUNCTION, SERVO3_FUNCTION, SERVO4_FUNCTION.
 This step can make all thrusters controlled by the signal from MAVROS.
 ![Screenshot from 2021-07-21 10-17-10](https://user-images.githubusercontent.com/77399327/126464753-f748aeb7-415a-4fc8-a33b-feb2629fd9e6.png)

-* In Paramters setting, using search bar: SYSID_MYGCS, set SYSID_MYGCS = 1 .This set can make sure the GCS talks to MAVROS.
+* In Parameters setting, using search bar: SYSID_MYGCS, set SYSID_MYGCS = 1 .This set can make sure the GCS talks to MAVROS.
 ![Screenshot from 2021-07-20 17-34-36](https://user-images.githubusercontent.com/77399327/126361966-96e3e88f-519c-4faa-ba2a-d746de810c40.png)

 * Switch the frame from test mode to MallARD thruster allocation mode.
 In Parameters, using search bar: FRAME_CONFIG.
 Set it to 7.